Bio of Hugh Davey

-Hugh Davey has been in private practice as a litigation solicitor for over 30 years.
-He trained with City of London firm, Bird & Bird and worked in the City for over 10 years, finally as a Partner of Druces & Attlee (now Druces).
-In 1992 he moved his litigation practice to the large regional firms, Foot Anstey.
-Subsequently, for over five years he was a Partner and Head of the Litigation at the Taunton office of Clarke Willmott.
+Hugh Davey (sometimes referred to as Mr Adverse Possession due to the amount of work he does in that area) has been a litigation solicitor for over 30 years.
+He trained with City of London firm, Bird & Bird and worked in the City for many years, finally as a Partner of Druces & Attlee (now Druces).
+In 1992 he moved his litigation practice to the regional heavyweight, Foot Anstey.
+Subsequently, for a number of years he was a Partner and then Head of the Litigation team at the Taunton office of Clarke Willmott.

-In 2006 Hugh founded, and is Managing Partner of, Fleet Solicitors LLP, a niche specialist Litigation and Dispute Resolution law firm.
-In the next 10 years the business has grown with offices in Bristol, Cheltenham and London.
-He has a very varied practice which includes Professional Negligence, Insurance Litigation, Contract Litigation, Contesting Wills and Property Litigation.
-He has been recognised in Chambers and Partners as one of the leading lawyers in the country.
+Hugh is founder and Managing Partner of, Fleet Law, a niche specialist Litigation and Dispute Resolution law firm which he launched in 2006.
+In the following years the business has grown with offices in Gloucester, Bristol and London.
+He has a varied practice which includes Property Litigation and in particular applications to the Land Registry for title under Adverse Possession, Professional Negligence, Insurance Litigation and Contesting Wills.
+He has been recognised in Chambers and Partners as one of the country's leading lawyers.
 Over the years he has had a number of reported cases both in the High Court and County Court.
-Unusually he has always has a wide client base from individuals through to large international corporates.
+Unusually, he has always had a wide client base from individuals through to large international insurance companies.

 In his professional negligence work he has brought claims against the full spectrum of professionals including insurance brokers, surveyors, architects, accountants, financial advisers and other firms of solicitors and barristers.